210517-Enterprise/DungeonFactory/README.md

 - Better web deployment
 - Add more customization to ports on deployment

+## To Develop

+1. Run `mvn spring-boot:run` while inside the main directory to start the API server
+2. Run `npm run start` while inside the `frontend` directory to start the development server for the React application

 ## To Deploy
 *This guide assumes you have maven, JDK >=8, node >=14.7, Docker and Docker-Compose >=version 3*
 #### 1: Docker setup